 Financial assets at fair This category has two subcategories: financial assets held for trading and those designated at value through profit or fair value through profit or loss at inception.
-A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management.
+A financial asset is classified in this category if acquired principally for the purpose of selling in the short-term or if so designated by management.
 Derivatives are also categorized as held for trading unless they are designated as hedges.
 Assets in this category are classified as current assets if they are either held for trading or are expected to be realized within 12 months of the balance sheet date.

 Loans and receivables Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Group provides money, goods or services directly to a debtor with no intention of trading the receivable.
 They are included in current assets, except for maturities greater than 12 months after the balance sheet date.
 These are classified as non-current assets.
-Loans and receivables are included in 'trade and other receivables' and 'cash and cash equivalents' in the balance sheet (see notes 2.12 and 2.13).
+Loans and receivables are included in 'trade and other receivables' (see note 2.12).